-The transfer clearing matter subsequently contains the balances that have been transferred from trust to business.
+The transfer clearing matter subsequently contains the balances that are to be transferred from trust to business.

 - Matter payment - Trust, paid against the ‘Trust Transfer Clearing’ Matter.
 This will clear the Trust balance in the ‘Trust Transfer Clearing’ Matter.

-- Matter Receipt - Business, receipted against the ‘Trust Transfer Clearing’ Matter.
+- Matter Receipt - Business, received against the ‘Trust Transfer Clearing’ Matter.
 This will clear the Business balance in the ‘Trust Transfer Clearing’ Matter.